vbocan/IPFLang/article/IPFLang_CSI_Article.md

 Contract-oriented DSLs [10] focus on party obligations, temporal constraints, and conditional execution semantics.
 Monetary aspects receive minimal treatment, with basic arithmetic operations but lacking multi-currency precision, exchange rate management, and historical rate tracking required for cross-border IP portfolios.

 The concept of encoding units in type systems originates with Kennedy's dimensional types [11], which prevent unit mismatch errors in scientific computing.
 IPFLang applies similar principles to currency, extending the concept with explicit conversion operators and polymorphic type variables for generic fee definitions.
+Recent work on graded modal types [20] demonstrates how type systems can track quantitative resource usage, providing theoretical foundations for systems that reason about resource consumption—a concept related to IPFLang's tracking of monetary values across fee computations.

 OpenFisca [12] provides a Python-based platform for tax-benefit microsimulation, used by governments including France and New Zealand.
 While powerful, OpenFisca requires Python programming expertise and targets general fiscal policy rather than the specific requirements of IP fee calculation.